micmejia/bible-dump/NKJV/Acts/Acts 7.md

 He brought them out, after he had shown wonders and signs in the land of Egypt, and in the Red Sea, and in the wilderness forty years. ## Israel Rebels Against God

 ###### 37
 "This is that Moses who said to the children of Israel, 'The Lord your God will raise up for you a Prophet like me from your brethren.
-Him[^d] you shall hear.'
+Him you shall hear.'

 ###### 38
-"This is he who was in the [^e]congregation in the wilderness with the Angel who spoke to him on Mount Sinai, and _with_ our fathers, the one who received the living oracles[^f] to give to us,
+"This is he who was in the congregation in the wilderness with the Angel who spoke to him on Mount Sinai, and _with_ our fathers, the one who received the living oracles to give to us,

 ###### 39
 whom our fathers would not obey, but rejected.
 And in their hearts they turned back to Egypt,